Weather Alert Block

 Biden vs. Trump, Voter’s Guide on Economics (2020)

-Business Planning For Mergers And Acquisitions: Corporate, Securities, Tax, Antitrust, International, And Related Aspects (3d ed., Carolina Academic Press, 2008; 4th ed. in preparation)
+Business Planning for Mergers and Acquisitions: Corporate, Securities, Tax, Antitrust, International, and Related Aspects (4th ed., Carolina Academic Press, 2015)

 Articles